 - Lacking appropriate and supportive leadership

-In addition to resulting behavioral health disorders such as depression and PTSD, the U.S. Fire Administration also suggests the impact of RET “repeated exposure trauma.”
+In addition to resulting mental health conditions or behavioral health disorders such as depression and PTSD, the U.S. Fire Administration also suggests the impact of RET “repeated exposure trauma.”
 RET, according to research, is a more common outcome of firefighters’ exposure to a series of traumatic events—the California wildfires as a prime example—opposed to one single event.
+These events often cause severe emotional distress and contribute to an increase in depression for firefighters.

 Signs and Symptoms of Behavioral Health Disorders in First Responders

-If you or someone you care for has been involved in the California wildfires or exposed to a similar type of repeat trauma, it’s helpful to recognize the signs and symptoms of possible resulting behavioral health disorders.
+If you or someone you care for has been involved in the California wildfires or exposed to a similar type of repeat trauma, it’s helpful to recognize the signs and symptoms of possible resulting mental health issues or behavioral health disorders.

 Symptoms of RET include: